makerdao/community/governance/polls/Lower PSM Vault Fees  - November 1, 2021.md

 ---
-title: Lower PSM `tin/tout` parameters - November 1, 2021
+title: Lower PSM Vault Fees - November 1, 2021
-summary: Signal your support or opposition for lowering the PSM fees from to 0.0%.
+summary: Signal your support or opposition for setting the Fee In (tin) and Fee Out (tout) parameters to 0% for all PSM vaults.
 discussion_link: https://forum.makerdao.com/t/signal-request-set-psm-fees-to-0/10894
 vote_type: Plurality Voting
 categories: